Nuvalence/dialogflow-cx-tools/cx-phrases/README.md

 }
 ```

-## Typical Flow for Updating the Agent via the Export/Import Processes
-1.

 ## Running Tests
 If running tests through Junit/IntelliJ, you need to specify the working directory in the test's run configuration.
 The default is `$MODULE_WORKING_DIR`,
 but using this will lead to an error when it can't find the `.conf` files required.
 Specify `$ProjectFileDir$` instead and it will run from the directory